drdrang/wp-md/README.md

 These are kept in a Blogging subgroup and are tied to Markdown files.

 **Post header**
 Inserts a post template with fill-in spots for the title, keywords, and body.

-The publication date is given an initial value of two hours from the time the clipping is inserted.
+**Post date**
+Inserts a header line for the publication date.
+This line is necessary only if you want the article to be published at a time other than when you post it.
+Its main purpose is to provide an easily edited value in the correct format, which is easy to forget.

 **Flickr original image**
 Inserts an `<img>` link for the Original image file shown on the Flickr page in the frontmost Safari tab.
 Uses the `flickroriginal` helper script.